ggbecker/content-navigator/README.md

 ### Copy Rule ID

-When editing a file (Rule, Ansible, Bash, Anaconda, Puppet) you can right click and activate `Copy Rule ID` to copy the corresponding rule's ID.
+When editing a file (Rule, Ansible, Bash, Anaconda, Puppet, Kubernetes, Ignition) you can right click and activate `Content Navigator->Copy Rule ID` to copy the corresponding rule's ID.
 There is also an option to copy the full prefixed rule ID.
-You can right click and activate `Copy Full Prefixed Rule ID` to copy the rule's ID prefixed with `xccdf_org.ssgproject.content_rule_`.
+You can right click and activate `Content Navigator->Copy Full Prefixed Rule ID` to copy the rule's ID prefixed with `xccdf_org.ssgproject.content_rule_`.

+### Copy Profile ID

+When editing `*.profile` files you can right click and activate `Content Navigator->Copy Profile ID` to copy the corresponding rule's ID.
+There is also an option to copy the full prefixed rule ID.
+You can right click and activate `Content Navigator->Copy Full Prefixed Profile ID` to copy the rule's ID prefixed with `xccdf_org.ssgproject.content_rule_`.

 ### Auto completion of available rules